CompositionalIT/farmer/docs/content/api-overview/resources/availability-tests.md

 #### Overview
 The App Insights - Availability Tests builder is used to create Application Insights Availability Tests.
 You will need an Application Insights instance to run the tests.
-The tests can be just pinging the website and expecting response code of 200, or they can be recored Visual Studio WebTests as custom XML strings.
+The tests can be just pinging the website and expecting a response code of 200, or they can be recorded Visual Studio WebTests as custom XML strings.

 * Application Insights (`Microsoft.Insights/webtests`)